lugocorp/moonshot/README.md

 - [x] Build a tokenizer for Lua source
 - [x] Write parser structure to consume tokens and validate syntax
 - [x] Test vanilla parser vs official Lua distribution
-- [ ] Write AST traversal to consume tokens and output Lua code
+- [ ] Write traversal algorithm to validate AST and output Lua code
 - [ ] Extend the Lua grammar for the new language
 - [ ] Modify tokenizer for new keywords
 - [ ] Create additional AST nodes as needed for new syntax